-When employees experiencing behavioral health issues have access to an EAP, they can get the help they need.
-There is no “one size fits all” plan, but at its core, an EAP has important benefits:
+When employees experiencing mental health concerns have access to an EAP, they can get the help they need.
+There is no “one size fits all” plan, but at its core, an EAP has important benefits.

-It’s Confidential: Assistance provided through an EAP is confidential.
+It’s confidential: Assistance provided through an EAP is confidential.
 The resources offered by an EAP give employees an avenue to talk about sensitive issues and receive treatment confidentially.
 Your supervisors will not be notified that you are seeking treatment through the employee assistance program and it will be left up to you to decide if you want to disclose it.

-24-Hour Access to Services: The best EAPs provide a hotline that employers and employees alike can contact 24 hours a day.
+24-hour access to services: The best EAPs provide a hotline that employers and employees alike can contact 24 hours a day.
 This round-the-clock access eliminates any assistance delay and fits into your schedule better than ever.

-Preventing Small Problems from Becoming Much Larger Ones: Work-related stress typically builds up over time, and high stress levels can lead to conflicts with coworkers.
+Prevents small problems from escalating: Work-related stress typically builds up over time, and high-stress levels can lead to conflicts with coworkers and supervisors alike.
 With an EAP, employees can seek and receive help during the early stages of problems to avoid big issues, as well as become equipped to deal with future conflicts.

-Help with Personal Issues: An EAP also provides assistance for issues outside of the job that may affect job performance.
-Problems including substance abuse, anxiety, depression, relationship conflicts, grief over losing a loved one and parenting issues can all affect performance in the workplace.
-An EAP provides a way for employees to address these issues.
+Help with personal struggles: An EAP also provides assistance for conflicts and struggles outside of the job that may affect job performance.
+Problems including substance abuse, anxiety, depression, relationship conflicts, grief over losing a loved one and parenting difficulties can all affect performance in the workplace.
+An EAP provides a way for employees to address these concerns.